-Our Discovery Camp program (which prior to 2022 was for just two days) is returning in 2023, and we are thrilled to welcome these rising 2nd, 3rd, and 4th-grade boys and girls to camp for the first five (5) days of the Second Session.
-The program will have a unique beginning, middle, and end and it is deigned to give campers a true sense of what camp will be like in a future summer.
+We are thrilled to welcome these rising 2nd, 3rd, and 4th-grade boys and girls to camp for the first five (5) days of the Second Session.
+The program will have a unique beginning, middle, and end and it is designed to give campers a true sense of what camp will be like in a future summer.
 Prior to the summer, our Discovery Camp families will be given a separate handbook to guide their preparation and experience.
 While many of the resources in this handbook will be relevant to them, there are several differences that we will more specifically articulate.
 If you have questions in the meantime, please contact our directors.